 Special Education Teacher, Middle School Salary

-Median pay for Middle School Special Education Teachers in the United States is around $46K annually.
-Geography is the biggest factor affecting pay for this group, followed by experience level.
-Female Middle School Special Education Teachers make up most of the survey respondents at 76 percent.
-Most enjoy medical while a majority get dental coverage.
-Vision coverage is also available to a little over a half.
-The majority of Middle School Special Education Teachers claim high levels of job satisfaction.
-Participants in PayScale's salary questionnaire provided the particulars of this report.
+Median pay for Middle School Special Education Teachers in the United States is around $48K annually.
+Geography is the biggest factor affecting pay for this group, followed by career length.
+Job satisfaction for Middle School Special Education Teachers is high.
+Among survey respondents, women are more common than men; 80 percent of Middle School Special Education Teachers are female.
+Most enjoy medical while the greater part get dental coverage.
+Vision coverage is also available to a little more than half.
+Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Special Education Teacher, Middle School

 A middle school special education teacher typically educates students with disabilities in sixth to eighth grade.
 These students, normally about 10 to 14 years of age, have mental and/or physical disabilities that make special education outside regular classrooms (for part or all of the day) optimal for their development.
 The special education teacher helps design and execute a curriculum that fosters achievement and the intellectual development of their students.Read More...

 Special education teachers are expected to take a hands-on approach to educating the students in their classroom.
 This typically involves tailoring achievement goals and testing for each student's unique needs.
 The special education teacher is expected to closely monitor the progress of students and provide regular feedback to supervisors and parents.
 For a teacher at the middle school level, the primary focus is preparing students in the program for high school-level special education and developing a continuing written assessment of the students' progress and abilities for their future educators.